-Expert suggests tried-and-true strategies to strengthen your relationshipJanuary 9th, 2013 in Psychology & Psychiatry /
+Expert suggests tried-and-true strategies to strengthen your relationshipJanuary 9, 2013 in Medicine & Health / Psychology & Psychiatry

 What are you doing to keep your relationship alive?
 A University of Illinois study highlights the importance of five relationship maintenance strategies that couples can use to preserve or improve the quality of an intimate relationship.